Ahiri: Structure and Lakshana

 The notes used in this scale are shadjam, shuddha rishabham, antara gandharam, shuddha madhyamam, panchamam, shuddha dhaivatam and kaisiki nishadham in the scale.
 For the details of the notations and terms, see swaras in Carnatic music.

 Since there is additional usage of external (foreign) notes, in comparison to its parent scale, it is considered a bhashanga rāgam.
 Notes Ri, Ga, Dha and Ni which are different from the parent scale are used in this scale and is considered to have lot of subtle srutis.

-Popular compositions

-There are many compositions set to Ahiri rāgam.
-Here are some popular kritis composed in this rāgam.